For lack of an adequate description I call myself a chaos magician.

 Some years ago, as part of one of my regular metamorphoses, I chose to take up magic.
 Spurning such elaborate belief systems as bestrew the magical scene, and which I long ago outgrew, I chose the methodology of chaos magic.
 I consider it the Jeet Kune Do of magic.

-Over time I became a stalwart figure in my local pagan scene, an Initiate in the Illuminates of Thanateros, the world’s premier chaos magic organisation, and a teacher at the Arcanorium online magical college.
+Over time I became a stalwart figure in my local pagan scene, an Adept in the Illuminates of Thanateros, the world’s premier chaos magic organisation, and a teacher at the Arcanorium online magical college.
 I give workshops and lead rituals when it seems like a good idea.
 I am an Awenydd of the Anglesey Druid Order and I am a Bard in training with the Order of Bards, Ovates and Druids.
 I am to be found on Facebook as Alyster Austin.

 I do not lightly enter online debates, simply because I long ago wearied of argument that wins points but not hearts.
 I prefer instead to hear uplifting accounts of others’ accomplishments in the field, and willingly contribute my own.

 Taking no-thing as true

 taking allthings as permissible

 rejecting the useless